eSIM data in 150+ countries

 If you disable your phone number while you’re in another country…

-NO INTERNATIONAL CALLING/TEXTING FEES: You won’t have to worry about your mobile carrier charging you for active calling minutes and incoming/outgoing SMS text messages.
+NO FEES: You won’t have to worry about any roaming charges on your next mobile bill!

-NO ACCESS TO YOUR REGULAR PHONE NUMBER: Your regular phone number won’t work until you switch it back on, so you’ll need to make sure people know how to reach out in a different way, in case of emergencies.
+NO ACCESS TO YOUR REGULAR PHONE NUMBER: Your regular phone number won’t work until you switch it back on, so make sure people know how to reach you in case of emergencies.

-YOU CAN USE A TEMPORARY PHONE NUMBER INSTEAD: Our sister app, Hushed, has temporary phone numbers in 300+ area codes, starting at just $1.99.
-Use them for calling, texting, and voicemail.
+YOU CAN USE A TEMPORARY PHONE NUMBER INSTEAD: Our sister app, Hushed, has temporary phone numbers in 300+ area codes, starting at just $2.99.
+Use one for calling, texting, and voicemail.

 Prepaid eSIM data for sun destinations